-It is the responsibility of the Headteacher, under the school Standards Framework Act 1998, to implement the school behaviour policy consistently throughout the school, and report to Governors on the effectiveness of the policy.
+It is the responsibility of the Headteacher in making sure all staff understand the behavioural expectations and the importance of maintaining them.
 It is also the responsibility of the Headteacher to ensure the health, safety and welfare of all the children and staff in the school.

-- Take a lead in the establishment of a positive school ethos - Promote good behaviour and respect - Regulate the conduct of pupils - Ensure that pupils complete work given to them - Monitor attendance and punctuality and follow the Attendance policy procedures when poor - Prevent bullying including bullying related to race, religion and culture, homophobia, gender, sexist or sexual bullying, bullying of pupils with Special Needs or disabilities and cyber bullying

-- Recording and reporting incidents of a serious nature - Implementing the Positive behaviour policy, by setting standards of behaviour and supporting staff in its implementation
+- Take a lead in the establishment of a positive school culture including high standards of behaviour where everyone feels safe and supported - Promote good behaviour and respect for others - Promote among pupils, self discipline and a proper regard for authority - Monitor attendance and punctuality and follow the Attendance policy procedures when poor - Prevent bullying including bullying related to race, religion and culture, homophobia, gender, sexist or sexual bullying, bullying of pupils with Special Needs or disabilities and cyber bullying - Recording and reporting incidents of a serious nature - Implementing the Positive behaviour policy, by setting standards of behaviour and supporting staff in its implementation - A thorough induction programme for all new staff and regular training for staff on behaviour to ensure that the school offers a calm, safe and supportive environment where all children can learn and thrive by continually working to maintain high standards of behaviour where staff understand and collectively uphold the schools' behaviour policy.

-The Headteacher also has the responsibility for giving fixed-term exclusions for serious acts of misbehaviour (see exclusions).
+The Headteacher also has the responsibility for giving suspensions and permanent exclusions in response to serious incidents or in response to persistent poor behaviour which has not improved following in-school sanctions and interventions. (see exclusions).
 For serious acts of anti-social behaviour, the Headteacher may permanently exclude a child.
 The Chair of Governors and West Berkshire LA are notified of any exclusions immediately and the Governing Body are informed of exclusions on a half-termly basis within the Headteacher report.